Meet Your Maker

 Want to get into winemaking?
 He recommends seeking out opportunities to get your hands dirty and your feet wet and see just how wine is made before diving in too deeply.
 That said, he loves the intensity of harvest and looks forward to tasting fruit in the vineyards every fall to ensure the grapes are picked at peak ripeness.
 When he's not at the winery, he enjoys hiking, biking, skiing, and spending time with his family.

 A passion for wine was Liz's inspiration for joining the wine industry.
 She worked in the Willamette Valley for several years and did a vintage in New Zealand before coming on at Edgefield in 2014.
-She is hard pressed to pick a favorite wine (Nebbiolo, Pinot Noir, and Syrah are all top contenders), but she enjoys producing wines that showcase the best qualities of each individual grape variety: well-balanced wines with nice aromatics and structure.
-Her favorite thing about working at Edgefield is how many different grapes we work with--26 different varieties!
-She has also really enjoyed learning about cider production.
+She is hard pressed to pick a favorite wine (Nebbiolo, Pinot Noir, and Syrah are all top contenders), but she enjoys producing wines that showcase the best qualities of each individual grape variety: well-balanced wines with beautiful aromatics and structure.
+Her favorite thing about working at Edgefield is how many different grapes we work with: 26 different varieties!
+She also loves cidermaking and the creativity that comes along with it.

 "I am inspired by innovation and experimentation.
 I love trying things out and seeing them come to fruition."

-When Liz isn't at the winery, she is usually hanging out with her husband and toddler daughter.
-She enjoys cooking, hiking, board games, playing music, distance running, and traveling.
+When Liz isn't at the winery, she is usually hanging out with her husband and daughter.
+She enjoys cooking, hiking, karaoke, board games, playing music, distance running, and traveling.

 Cliff first learned how to make wine from his uncle in 1973 at the age of 15.
 He wanted to make a career out of wine making then, even volunteering with Ponzi Vineyard in 1978, but he took a job in the milk industry until he could find a full time job at a winery.
 After retiring 33 years later, he came to work at Edgefield for the 2013 harvest and never left.
 Although his favorite kind of wine to drink is Cabernet Sauvignon, he really enjoys making our Fireside dessert wines.
 He is also passionate about cider production and has become our "carbonation guru", making sure that each keg is perfectly pourable when it goes out to the pubs.